Codecademy/docs/content/ruby/concepts/strings/terms/length/length.md

 ---
-Title: '.length'
+Title: ".length"
-Description: 'Returns the number of characters in a string.'
+Description: "Returns the number of characters in a string."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Characters'
+  - "Characters"
-  - 'Strings'
+  - "Strings"
-  - 'Properties'
+  - "Properties"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'learn-ruby'
+  - "learn-ruby"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 The **`.length`** property returns the number of characters in a string.